CapAM59/poll-assignment/README.md

 ### 1.1.1.
 By Components and priority
 - Survey-Probe
-  - HTML
   - Display question
-  - TS : Manage the entier process
+  - Manage the entire process
   - Other type of poll : currently only radio button
-    - if text : add field comment in answer question
+    - DB : add field comment in answer question
+    - HTML
+      - manage different types of answer
+    - TS
+      - .ts : manage different types of answer
 - Survey-Results
-  - Create an effect on the signal of the AnswerContexteService
+  - Create an effect on the signal of the AnswerContextService
 - Poll-page
   - Refresh button must delete current poll and childs questions and theirs childs answers
   - Highlight with border the focused panel or/and Shadow others
+  - Authentification topleft icon menu
 - Survey-Admin
   - Block access to user != admin
   - Remove save button in favor of autosave
   - a bit of CSS
+- Admin user management
+  - Add a page to display the users and their role
+  - Add restricted access to admin
+  - Add CRUD methods

 ### 1.1.2.
 By Features
 - User management